zacanger/niddesa/text/generated-translations/mahaniddesa/01-sinhala-google.md

 Mumps, eczema, vitiligo, leprosy, paralysis, cancer The disease, called Bhagandhara, is a disease caused by bile.
-Slow-onset diseases, Airborne diseases, syphilis, seasonal diseases, Diseases caused by heterogeneous existences, diseases caused by tricks, karma Consequences are diseases.
+Slow-onset diseases, Airborne diseases, syphilis, seasonal diseases, Diseases caused by heterogeneous existences, diseases caused by tricks, kamma Consequences are diseases.
 Cold, heat, heartburn, thirst urination Flies, mosquitoes, reptiles, reptiles, etc.
 These are known to be pathological.